-12 Things To Do After Rehab for Addiction Treatment
+12 Ways to Improve Life After Rehab for Addiction

-Most people who complete an addiction treatment program agree it can be difficult, but ultimately worth it.
-Understanding what to do after rehab can form the foundation for a long-lasting recovery.
+Most people agree that completing an addiction treatment program can be difficult, but it is ultimately worth it.
+And learning ways to improve life after rehab forms the foundation for a long-lasting recovery.

-Seeking treatment for a substance use disorder for alcohol, drugs, or a combination of both is often one of the hardest decisions a person has to make.
+Seeking treatment for a substance use disorder for alcohol, drugs, or a combination of both is often one of the hardest decisions a person must make.

-Because of the severity and complexity of the disease of addiction, some people may need to make that choice more than once, which is why it’s key to have ideas for what to do after rehab to increase the likelihood of a successful, productive and happy life in recovery.
+Because addiction is so complex, some people may need to make that choice more than once.
+This is why it’s necessary to know what to do after rehab to reduce the chance of a relapse and a successful, productive, and happy life in recovery.

-The most effective way to treat and recover from a substance use disorder, along with any underlying conditions like depression or anxiety that stem from or are related to addiction is to undergo professional drug and alcohol recovery treatment.
+The most effective way to treat a substance use disorder and underlying conditions like depression or anxiety related to addiction is a professional drug and alcohol recovery treatment program.

 Unfortunately, far too many people will never get the help they need and deserve.
-The National Survey on Drug Use and Health (NSDUH) reports that only 19 percent of people who need treatment will actually attend rehab.
+The National Survey on Drug Use and Health (NSDUH) reports it is common that people who need treatment will never actually attend rehab.

 Sometimes a lack of access to recovery resources is a factor for why people don’t get the help they need.

-More often, people who need addiction treatment simply refuse to go to rehab because they don’t think they have a problem or a variety of other reasons.
+Other people who need addiction treatment make excuses to avoid rehab and simply refuse to go because they don’t think they have a problem for a variety of reasons.

 In truth, making the commitment to seek treatment and focus on recovery will be one of the most rewarding decisions a person with an addiction to drugs or alcohol will ever make.

-Protecting one’s recovery after completing treatment then becomes the next phase, which is why it’s important to have a plan for post-rehab life.
+Protecting one’s recovery after completing treatment then becomes the next phase, which is why it’s important to learn how to prepare for life after rehab.

 1. Congratulate Yourself